marko-londo/Sfere/README.md

-- **Engagement with User Creativity**: Users can challenge the AI by submitting their own writing to see how closely it aligns (or doesn't) with the "Dying Earth" style, or test it on excerpts from different books.
+- **Engagement with User Creativity**: Users can challenge the AI by submitting their own writing to see how closely it aligns (or doesn't) with the "Dying Earth" style, or test it on excerpts from different books:

 ![User Experience](Images/model_demo03.png)

 - **Feedback and Learning**: The app offers feedback on stylistic resemblance and a sentence-by-sentence probability breakdown.

-Each feature integrates Vance's rich narrative world with AI technology, providing an interactive platform for both literary exploration and the advancement of AI-driven textual analysis.
+Each feature integrates Vance's rich narrative world with AI technology, providing an interactive platform for both literary exploration and the advancement of AI-driven textual analysis:

 ![User Experience](Images/model_demo04.png)